wwoast/constantina/docs/INSTALL.md

  * `pip install -r requirements.txt`
   * `argon2`, `argon2_cffi`, and `argon2pure` for password hashing
   * `jwcrypto` for managing JWT and JWE session token formats
-  * `lxml` for occasions where you need to parse HTML files
+  * `defusedxml` for occasions where you need to parse HTML files
   * `mutagen` for MP3 length parsing
   * `passlib` as a wrapper for password hashing
   * `pillow` for image operations.
 Successor to the older `PIL`